 \subsubsection{Primary Learner}

-The primary learner stage involves training the model on the pre-processed, feature-extracted data.
-Depending on the specific problem and data, the primary learner can be implemented using various ML techniques.
+The primary learner stage is training the model on the pre-processed data or extracted features.
+Depending on the problem and data, the primary learner can be implemented using various ML techniques.
 DNNs are a popular choice for primary learners in MML because they can automatically learn high-level representations from the input data and have demonstrated state-of-the-art performance in many applications.
 CNNs are often used for image and video data, while recurrent neural networks (RNNs) and Transformers are commonly used for text and sequential data.
-The primary learner can be implemented independently for each modality or shared between modalities, depending on the specific problem and data.
+The primary learner can be implemented independently for each modality or shared between modalities, depending on the problem and data.